Quentin Tarantino

 Pulp Fiction | 'I Want To Dance' (HD) - Uma Thurman, John Travolta

-The director's style became increasingly clear: textual inserts in the form of monologues and dialogues and a unique perspective on violence, aggression, and the motives behind these impulses.
+Tarantino's distinctive style crystallized: signature monologues and dialogue paired with his unique take on violence, aggression, and what drives these impulses.
 For the film, Tarantino received the Palme d'Or at Cannes, as well as an Oscar and a Golden Globe for the screenplay in collaboration with Roger Avary.

 Tarantino received the Palme d'Or in Cannes